Weak Japan economic data bolsters new PM's hand on stimulus

 Separate data released on Friday showed Japan’s core consumer prices, which exclude volatile fresh food prices, edged down 0.1 percent in November from a year earlier, in line with the median market forecast.

-The markets have focused on the prospects for more monetary easing and the impact on the yen, which slipped on Friday to its weakest in more than two years, at 86.64 to the dollar.
+The markets have been focusing on the prospects for further monetary easing and its impact on the yen, which has backed off from its long-running strength against the dollar and slipped to its weakest in more than two years.
+The yen dropped to 86.64 to the dollar on Friday, its lowest since August 2010.

 This has helped to fuel a rally in the shares of Japanese exporters, which were hurt by the yen’s strength.
-The Nikkei benchmark has risen more than 20 percent since mid-November and ended 2012 with its best annual performance in seven years.
+The Nikkei benchmark has risen more than 20 percent since mid-November and is on track for its best year since 2005.

-Additional reporting by Linda Sieg and Ayai Tomisawa; Writing by Leika Kihara and Edmund Klamann; Editing by Nick Macfie
+Bond yields have also perked up after being depressed, with the benchmark 10-year Japanese government bond yield capped at 0.8 percent since the start of the quarter.